Chroma-2D/chroma-wiki/contribution-guidelines.md

 ## Naming
 ### Fields
 >Do not define public fields unless absolutely necessary.
 Fields are considered implementation details.
-Use properties instead.
+If you need your class to expose data, use properties instead.
 {.is-danger}
 #### Private & protected fields
 Private fields must use `lowerCamelCase` and must have a single underscore `_` prepended to their names.